tuskwing/tuskwing/README.md

 - 👋 Hi, I’m @tuskwing
-- 👀 I’m interested in coding java script
+- 👀 I’m interested in coding git and python
-- 🌱 I’m currently learning java
+- 🌱 I’m currently learning git and python
 - 💞️ I’m looking to collaborate on  nothing
 - 📫 How to reach me dont